AlphaGenes/AlphaPeel/docs/source/usage.rst

       -rec_prob REC_PROB
                             Estimated/realised recombination rate between two loci.

-``-runtype`` controls whether the program is run in "single-locus" or "multi-locus" model.
+``-method`` controls whether the program is run in "single-locus" or "multi-locus" model.
 Single locus mode does not use linkage information to perform imputation.
 It is fast, but not very accurate.
 Multi-locus mode runs multi-locus iterative peeling which uses linkage information to increase accuracy and calculate segregation values.

 For hybrid peeling, where a large amount (millions of segregating sites) of sequence allele read counts needs to be imputed, first run the program in multi-locus mode to generate a segregation file, and then run the program in single-locus mode with a known segregation file.